Stacked vs Unstacked Insurance: Which Uninsured Motorist Coverage to Choose

 Intra-policy (or vertical) stacking applies when multiple vehicles are covered under one single insurance policy — your UM/UIM limits multiply by the number of vehicles insured.
 Inter-policy (or horizontal) stacking applies across two or more separate insurance policies, such as your policy and a spouse's policy, where you're a covered driver under both.
 Inter-policy stacking is permitted in fewer states and is more heavily regulated.
 Some states, like North Carolina after its July 2025 law change, allow only inter-policy stacking while prohibiting intra-policy stacking.

-Does Florida ban stacked uninsured motorist coverage?
+Does Florida automatically give me stacked uninsured motorist coverage?

 Can I stack coverage if I only have one car?